NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 You must keep training records while the worker is carrying out the work and for five years after the worker finished.
 Training records must be readily accessible at the asbestos removal area.

-Asbestos awareness training must be provided to workers who are who are carrying out asbestos removal work of less than 10m2 and/or workers who are at risk of being exposed to asbestos while on the job, for example, electricians, plumbers, bathroom and kitchen renovators.
+Asbestos awareness training must be provided to workers who are who are carrying out non-friable asbestos removal work of less than 10m2 and/or workers who are at risk of being exposed to asbestos while on the job, for example, electricians, plumbers, bathroom and kitchen renovators.

 The training must be relevant to the task and must cover: